Anaphylaxis is the most serious allergic reaction and can potentially have a fatal outcome.

 - Severe dizziness, feeling of debility.
 Anaphylactic shock is divided into different stages, depending on severity.

-- Further important information and questions can be found in the Anaphylaxis Check.
+- Further important information and questions can be found in the Anaphylaxis Check (in German, French or Italian).

 Diagnosis and differential diagnosis